2021 NFL schedule: Dates, times, TV channels for every game in all 18 weeks

 Every team will play 17 games with one bye week, hosting 10 games–either nine regular-season games and one preseason game or eight regular-season games and two preseason games.
 Additionally, Super Bowl LVI will take place on February 13, 2022–a week later than normal–at SoFi Stadium in Los Angeles.

-Tonight on NBC, Josh Allen, and the Buffalo Bills head to Arrowhead Stadium to take on Patrick Mahomes and the Kansas City Chiefs in a rematch of the 2020 AFC Championship game.
+This Sunday night on NBC the Seattle Seahawks take on the Pittsburgh Steelers.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
 Sunday night’s match-up will also be available via live stream on Peacock.

-RELATED: FMIA Week 4 – Tiring Homework For Homecoming—Inside Tom Brady’s Triumphant Return to New England
+RELATED: FMIA Week 5 – Bills Thump Chiefs On The Night It All Changed In The AFC

 2021 NFL Schedule: Dates, times, matchups, TV channels